-Data Supplier National Records of Scotland (NRS) Supplier information NRS is a Non Ministerial Office of the Scottish Government.
+Data Supplier National Records of Scotland (Vital Events) Supplier information National Records of Scotland (NRS) is a Non Ministerial Office of the Scottish Government.
 The purpose of NRS is to collect, preserve and produce information about Scotland's people and history and make it available to inform current and future generations.
-The Vital Events area produces statistics about the births, deaths, marriages and civil partnerships that are registered in Scotland.
-Data type (counts or unit records) Unit records Data Content: Birth, death, marriage and civil partnership registration records at individual level.
-Variables included: Birth Registration data First name, Last name, Date of Birth, Sex, Address, Postcode, Date of Registration, Father's name, Father's date of birth, Father's address and postcode, Mother's name, Mother's date of birth, Mother's address and postcode.
+The Vital Events branch of NRS produces statistics about the births, deaths, marriages and civil partnerships that are registered in Scotland.
+Data type Unit records Data content: Birth, death, marriage and civil partnership registration records at individual level.
+The variables included in the dataset are: Birth Registration data First name, Last name, Date of Birth, Sex, Address, Postcode, Date of Registration, Father's name, Father's date of birth, Father's address and postcode, Mother's name, Mother's date of birth, Mother's address, and postcode.
 Marriage and Civil Partnership Registration data Date of marriage/civil partnership, date of registration.
-For each party: Name, Date of Birth, Country of Birth, Country of Residence, Marital status, sex, usual address and postcode.
-Death registration data Deceased's name, deceased's date of birth, deceased's sex, deceased's usual residence address and postcode, deceased's date of death.
-Supply Schedule: Annually.
-Use of Data: Validation of population estimates for Scotland's Census 2022.
+For each party: Name, Date of Birth, Country of Birth, Country of Residence, Previous Marital status, sex, usual address, and postcode.
+Death registration data Deceased's name, deceased's date of birth, deceased's sex, deceased's usual residence address and postcode, deceased's date of death, date of registration.
+Informant's name, informant's relationship to deceased, informant's address, and postcode.
+Time period covered: ABPE use: Five years until census day (20 th March 2022) Estimation: From July 2020 until census day (20 th March 2022) Use of Data: Production of an Administrative Data Based Population Estimate (ABPE) used for validation of population estimates for Scotland's Census 2022 (five years of data).
+Production of a linked administrative dataset used to: supplement the Census Coverage Survey (CCS) records in estimation, assist placement of records in adjustment, and for quality assurance of communal establishment population estimates during data processing (data from July 2020 to March 2022).
+Bias adjustment of local authority population estimates